BJNFNE/DEV7/IMGConverter/INSTALL.md

 # Installing Depencies for IMGConverter
-1. Open Terminal
+1. Open Terminal.
+2. check with poetry -version if poetry is installed. (when not install it.)
-2. navigate to IMGConverter folder
+3. navigate to IMGConverter folder.
-3. run pip install -r requirements.txt
+4. run poetry install